Constitution & By-Laws

 SECTION II.
 REQUIREMENTS

-Duty members shall subscribe to these By-Laws and be able to demonstrate a level of competence,
+must subscribe to these By-Laws and be able to demonstrate a level of

-authenticity, knowledge, skill, and safety in their historical portrayal which
+dedication, competence, authenticity, knowledge, and safety in their historical

-for the restrictions noted herein, all free persons over the age of 16 who subscribe to the
+for the restrictions noted herein, all free persons above the conscription age

-Those under the age of 18 must have the consent of a parent, guardian, or
+Persons who are under the age of 18 years must have the consent of a

-free association of unmarried female re-enactors with this organization is not
+1.)Nothing herein is meant to limit the free association of unmarried female re-enactors with this organization.
+However, unmarried females are not eligible for membership.

 .SECTION IV.
 ALLEGIANCE